shaunliew/cst435-assignment2/README.md

 Number of Maps  = 100
 Samples per Map = 150

-single computer with only one datanode
+single computer with multi nodes
 Job Finished in 123.303 seconds
 Estimated value of Pi is 3.14160000000000000000

-single computer with three datanodes
+multi computer with multi nodes
 Job Finished in 97.229 seconds
 Estimated value of Pi is 3.14160000000000000000
 ```